If you’ve been experimenting with ways to relieve ADHD naturally, this list of natural alternatives to ADHD meds may help!

 - B6 is an essential vitamin that is necessary for over 60 processes in the body and in the production of important chemicals in the brain.

-I’ve told you about how much I love BioRay Kids’ supplements.
+We’ve shared about the benefits of BioRay Kids’ supplements.
 They are truly unique in how they support children’s bodies and health.

 The BioRay Kids line addresses the toxic chemicals our children come into contact with daily by putting their signature NDF® (Natural Detox Factors) formula in each bottle.
 This special chlorella sticks to heavy metals, chemicals, and pesticides and carries them safely out of the body.